Articles / Workflow

 What does AI actually do for hiring?

-AI doesn’t make the hiring decision — that requires judgment about culture, fit, and potential that only humans can assess.
+AI does not make the hiring decision — that requires judgment about culture, fit, and potential that only humans can assess.
 But it eliminates the administrative bottleneck that makes hiring slow and inconsistent.

 An AI hiring system screens initial applications against your scorecard criteria in minutes instead of hours, schedules interviews without the back-and-forth email chains that add days to the process, generates structured interview questions tailored to the specific role and the candidate’s background, and compiles reference feedback into a standardized format that makes comparison across candidates objective rather than impressionistic.
-The recruiter or owner spends their time on the high-judgment parts — the conversation, the cultural assessment, the final decision — instead of the logistics that currently consume 60% of the hiring timeline.
+The practice owner or office manager spends their time on the high-judgment parts — the conversation, the cultural assessment, the final decision — instead of the logistics that currently consume 60% of the hiring timeline.

 How do you fix your hiring process this month?

 Build the scorecard before you post the role.
 List the 5-7 outcomes the hire must achieve in year one — not skills, not qualifications, outcomes.
-“Manage 25 client events with zero critical failures” is a scorecard item.
-“5+ years of event experience” is a resume filter.
+“Maintain 95% patient satisfaction scores across 30+ treatments per week” is a scorecard item.
+“3+ years of aesthetics experience” is a resume filter.
 The scorecard becomes your interview guide and your evaluation rubric.

 Lead with the anti-sell.
 In every first conversation, present the three hardest parts of the job honestly.
 Watch the response.
 Enthusiasm for the challenge is the strongest predictor of retention.